Martin A. Armstrong

-Martin Arthur Armstrong (born November 1, 1949) is an American self-taught economic forecaster and convicted felon who spent 11 years in jail for cheating investors out of $700 million and hiding $15 million in assets from regulators.
+Martin Arthur Armstrong (born November 1, 1949) is an American economic forecaster who was convicted of a felony for investment fraud.
+He served 11 years in jail for a Ponzi scheme that cheated investors out of $700 million and hiding $15 million in assets from regulators.
+Also known for developing the Economic Confidence Model, many of his predictions did not materialize or were criticized.